johnsiu2016/FYP/docs/testing/component-testing.md

 ## Enzyme

-Lets test our `<Button>` component!
+Lets test our `<BottomNavBar>` component!
 We're going to assess three things: First, that it renders a HTML `<button>` tag, second that it renders its children we pass it and third that handles clicks!